Recruiting Top Talent in Estonia

-Locating and then recruiting top talent in an overseas territory is a major commitment for companies who have set their sights on international expansion – and one that can face many obstacles.
+Locating and then recruiting top talent in an overseas territory is a significant commitment for companies who have set their sights on international expansion – and one that can face many obstacles.

 The relatively small – and shrinking – population of around 1.3 million makes for a highly competitive employment market.
+The European Center for the Development of Vocational Training predicted that the most significant growth areas of the Estonian employment market would be research and development.
 Specialist skills will be in demand from suitably qualified individuals.
-The European Center for the Development of Vocational Training predicted that the greatest growth areas of the Estonian employment market will be research and development.
 Programmers, chefs, teaching professionals, production managers, services managers and admin professionals will also be sought after.
-Additionally, there is a projected shortfall in software developers, a key sector of Estonia’s economy, which has Europe’s highest percentage of start-ups per capita.
+Additionally, there is a projected shortfall in software developers, a key sector of Estonia’s economy, with Europe’s highest percentage of start-ups per capita.

 The Recruitment Process in Estonia

-There is a projected shortfall in software developers, a key sector of Estonia’s economy, which has among Europe’s highest percentage of start-ups per capita.
-Programmers are also in demand, along with teaching professionals, production, and services managers while admin professionals will also be sought after.
+There is a projected shortfall in software developers, a key sector of Estonia’s economy, with among Europe’s highest percentage of start-ups per capita.
+Programmers are also in demand, along with teaching professionals, production, and services managers, while admin professionals will also be sought after.

 Recruitment is the first stage of making your company operational and competitive in Estonia.
-There are many complications in moving staff into the country – in addition to the complexities of obtaining work visas and permits.
-To avoid these issues, it is vital to know where to locate the finest candidates for your company’s expansion plans.
-Don’t wait … contact Bradford Jacobs for the solutions.
+There are many complications in moving staff into the country and the complexities of obtaining work visas and permits.
+To avoid these issues, knowing where to locate the finest candidates for your company’s expansion plans is vital.
+Don’t wait!
+Contact Bradford Jacobs for the solutions.

-Once recruited, companies must then consider the implications of handling payroll for their staff and dealing with the revenue and social insurance authorities.
-Foreign companies generally establish a subsidiary to undertake these tasks and follow strict registration procedures.
+Once recruited, companies must consider the implications of handling payroll for their staff and deal with the revenue and social insurance authorities.
+Foreign companies generally establish subsidiaries to undertake these tasks and follow strict registration procedures.
 Requirements include:

-- To register, employees must have an Estonian ID card before starting work; if registering by initially using just their date of birth, they must obtain an ID card within five days.
-At the latest, employees must be registered at the beginning of employment
+- To register, employees must have an Estonian ID card before starting work; if registering by initially using their date of birth, they must obtain an ID card within five days.
+At the latest, employees must be registered at the beginning of employment.

-- Employees are automatically registered for the Health Insurance Fund and the Social Insurance Board once they have been entered in the Employment Register
+- Employees are automatically registered for the Health Insurance Fund and the Social Insurance Board once they have been entered into the Employment Register.